 Whether you are an undergraduate, a prospective graduate student or a postdoc – we are always willing to discuss the possibility of having you on our team!
-We are especially interested in hearing from folks that are bright-eyed, bushy-tailed, self-starting, teachable, positive, dependable, perseverant and responsible.
+We are especially interested in hearing from folks that are excited, self-starting, teachable, positive, dependable, perseverant, and responsible.
 Because we have a broad range of projects in our laboratory spanning both aquatic and terrestrial ecosystems, we seek individuals from diverse backgrounds.

 Undergraduates: Contact Dr. Carini about potential research projects.